 Relocating your team

-Another consideration with relocating a team member is the time required for adjustment, orientation and settling in.
+Another consideration with relocating a team member is the time required for adjustment, orientation, and settling in.
 This can cause delays to business operations and is something to factor in when deciding to relocate members or hire expats locally.

 Additionally, when companies relocate their team, the company will absorb the cost of relocating the employee.
-Costs may include; visas, flights, accommodation, transport of personal goods, insurance and import taxes or fees.
+Costs may include; visas, flights, accommodation, transport of personal goods, insurance, and import taxes or fees.

 Hiring expats locally

-For companies to hire expats, they can apply for a single visa for an individual or they can apply a block visa.
+For companies to hire expats, they can apply for a single visa for an individual or they can apply for a block visa.
 A block visa grants companies a quota of expats they can hire and is valid for a year.

-Companies can hire expats who are already in Saudi Arabia, either an expat who has finished their contract with their current company, or an expat who is transferring their Iqama from one company to another or an expat from a company with a low or non-compliant level of Saudization.
+Companies can hire expats who are already in Saudi Arabia, either an expat who has finished their contract with their current company or an expat who is transferring their Iqama from one company to another, or an expat from a company with a low or non-compliant level of Saudization.

 Hiring an expat who understands the customs of doing business in Saudi Arabia and is familiar with laws and regulations can be a great asset for a company that has just relocated to the Kingdom.
-To hire an expat in this way, the company would need to ensure they are in mid green level or higher compliance in Saudization.
+To hire an expat in this way, the company would need to ensure they are in mid-green level or higher compliance in Saudization.

 When relocating or setting up your business in Saudi Arabia, there are many key factors to consider and it can be challenging for companies to know if they are making the best decisions for the future.
-Support from a trusted local partner gives companies more knowledge, guidance and local expertise so they can make more informed decisions.
+Support from a trusted local partner gives companies more knowledge, guidance, and local expertise so they can make more informed decisions.